 ~Dr. Albert Mensah

-Such experiences are extremely common, with more women sharing their stories here.
+Such experiences as above are extremely common.
+It's heartbreaking to read some of many cases and stories here, with very few of these women ever being counseled by their practitioner on the damaging role that excess copper (or the copper IUD) can have on relationships.
 Even independent of each other, copper toxicity and adrenal burnout both individually can lead at more advanced stages to withdrawal, apathy, irritability, anxiety, memory problems, and depression.
 When both are experienced together, the results are amplified, and it can be devastating on relationships.
 The highly copper toxic individual shuts down emotionally (compounded by the calcium shell, and especially even more so if adrenal burnout occurs).
+As Dr. Eck explains in the Energy book, "No matter how much they truly love you - when they go into burnout they really want to be independent."
 Often, the patient is not even aware of what their feelings really are.
 The lack of energy reduces awareness to the true extent of the problem.
 In fact, many of the symptoms of copper toxicity at this stage are the same as those commonly seen with adrenal burnout, and the issue is just as much about the burnout as it is with the copper.
 If both are present, the symptoms can be amplified.
 It is highly improbable for a person who has experienced adrenal burnout, especially when copper toxicity is also at play, to be acting as one's true self emotionally in the period following burnout.
 Too many factors are acting together to make a person shut down.
-This short discussion from the 1985 "Energy" book provides an excellent starting point in understanding the relationship withdrawal commonly occurs during adrenal burnout.
+This short discussion from the aforementioned 1985 "Energy" book provides an excellent starting point in understanding the relationship withdrawal commonly occurs during adrenal burnout.
 The effects of copper and the calcium shell then add to this withdrawal.

 Sexually the person is not only mentally, but also biologically forced to withdraw when burnout occurs - the body is trying to preserve its energy and so the sex hormones, being not as critical, are put on the back burner.
 It can seem to the patient that they no longer desire their partner, not understanding that this feeling is simply a survival mechanism and not their true self.
 The closer and more intense the relationship, and the more intense the copper-induced burnout, the more intense the opposing negative withdrawal reaction often is toward that person.
-Relationship OCD is paranoia become common.
-Many of the stories and cases here underscore this change in personality and damage to relationships.
-Forums across the internet (such as this one) are also filled with stories of how the Pill and IUD have devastated relationships.
+Relationship OCD and paranoia become common.
+Beyond the stories and cases here, forums across the internet (such as this one) are also filled with stories of how the Pill and IUD have devastated relationships.
 Is it not a tragedy that a product such as the Pill or IUD, designed to bring people closer together, is effectively contributing to tearing those same people apart!

-Unless this connection is properly understand, a person can very easily misinterpret their increasing sexual and emotional withdrawal from their partner (examples below) as a relationship issue, rather than a consequence created by adrenal burnout and the emotional cataract created by heightened copper and calcium.
+Unless this connection (as described above or in this short clip by Kirby Amour), is properly understood, a person can very easily misinterpret their increasing sexual and emotional withdrawal from their partner (more examples below and here) as a relationship issue, rather than a consequence created by adrenal burnout and the emotional cataract created by heightened copper and calcium.

 In Phase C of Adrenal Exhaustion, the body can become extraordinarily sensitive to stressors.
 Mundane activities may act as triggers in this phase while they normally do not behave as triggers in early stages of Adrenal Fatigue… The first symptoms to show up usually represent the organ system to be turned off first as it is not required for basic survival.
 Reproduction is considered a luxury and not a vital function when survival is at stake.
 Libido as a result is lowered.
 Sex drive becomes non-existence. ~ Dr. Michael Lam, M.D., M.P.H., A.B.A.A.M.,